Sacred Touch Healing For Women.

 4. Energy Healing & Root Chakra Work

 Through gentle touch and guided meditation, I focused on unblocking her root chakra.
 I prayed for her to release the fear, the pain, and the belief that she was unworthy of stability.
-Visualizations of grounding energy helped her reconnect with a sense of safety.
+Visualisations of grounding energy helped her reconnect with a sense of safety.

 5. Encouraging a Fresh Start